james-lomax/the-last-compiler/slop/specification-document.no-context.md

 - Ask claude-haiku to list the imports
     - the system prompt will tell Claude it must consider `@path/to/file.md` as a dependency and save list the dependencies line by line
     - In the system prompt, instruct the model to return only the dependencies, one per line, without any other text.
-Instruct the model to return "no dependencies" if it can't find any dependencies, and find this text in the response to skip the rest of the function and return an empty list.
+Instruct the model to return nothing if it can't find any dependencies.

 ### def describe_interface(spec_path: str) -> SectionBlock